 Some teams use AI to help with prioritization scoring: feeding in user feedback volume, revenue impact estimates, engineering effort, and strategic alignment data to get a rough priority ranking.
 This works as a starting point for discussion.
 It does not replace the judgment call, but it makes the implicit scoring model visible and contestable.

-The ceiling on prioritization: when scoring data lives in multiple disconnected systems – Jira for tickets, Salesforce for revenue attribution, separate analytics platforms, customer success notes in a CRM – off-the-shelf tools cannot pull it together automatically.
+The ceiling on prioritization is usually data sprawl.
+When scoring data lives in multiple disconnected systems, Jira for tickets, Salesforce for revenue attribution, separate analytics platforms, customer success notes in a CRM, off-the-shelf tools cannot pull it together automatically.
 Someone is still exporting CSVs.
+That is usually where AI agents for business start to matter, because the workflow needs context retrieval, routing, and supervised action across systems rather than a single drafting tool.

 Sprint Reporting and Status Summaries